jdoleary/Spellmasons/readme.md

 ## Environments
-Pushing to `master` will update play.spellmasons.com which is used for testing (will be renamed eventually) Run build first then, pushing to `production` branch will update assets.spellmasons.com which is what is used to pull production updates from
-To Update the headless servers, start Docker Desktop and run `./deploy.sh`
+Pushing to `master` will update play.spellmasons.com which is used for testing (will be renamed eventually) To Update the headless servers, start Docker Desktop and run `./deploy.sh`

 ## Pushing a new version